Graded rings of modular forms

 Modular Forms space of dimension 2 for Congruence Subgroup Gamma0(11) of weight 2 over Rational Field

-Return the congruence subgroup for which this is the ring of modular forms.
+Return the congruence subgroup of this ring of modular forms.

 EXAMPLES: